After Michigan school shooting, experts question what could have prevented it

 “There is a very significant likelihood there will be litigation here asserting negligence on the part of school staff,” he predicted.
 He added that if the situation was serious enough to threaten a report to Children’s Protective Services, it should have been treated more seriously.

 A lawsuit accusing the school of negligence after a fatal rampage would not be the first.
-This year, 52 families and victims of the Parkland shooting who sued the Broward County, Fla., school district reached a $25 million settlement.
+This year, families and victims of the Parkland shooting sued the Broward County, Fla., school district in a total of 53 lawsuits, and 52 of them were resolved in a $25 million settlement.
 In 2018, a Connecticut judge dismissed a case filed by parents of two Sandy Hook victims against the school district.

 After Michigan shooting suspect’s parents are arrested, town grapples with an awful new reality: ‘Everyone’s on edge’